data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/pcloud.md

          | api.pcloud.com  | Original/US region
          | eapi.pcloud.com | EU region

-   --pcloud-token-url
-      Token server url.

-      Leave blank to use the provider defaults.

-   --pcloud-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

    --pcloud-username
       Your pcloud username.

       This is only required when you want to use the cleanup command.
 Due to a bug in the pcloud API the required API does not support OAuth authentication so we have to rely on user password authentication for it.

-   --pcloud-password
-      Your pcloud password.

 OPTIONS: